codeforamerica/cfa-wiki/DTeam/inkinds.md

 ###Adobe

 ###InVision
+InVision is a web application that helps teams prototype and share frontend UIs.
 CFA has access to a shared account for staff and can offer accounts with 3 concurrent projects to brigade members.

 ###Intercomm
-Limited discounted available only to staff.
+Helps teams get feedback about live websites from users.
+Limited disocunted available only to staff.

 ###SafariBooks Online
+Safari is a great source for books on engineering and other technical topics.
 Access is just available to staff.

 ###UserTesting
+Usertesting is a  web application offers teams the ability to video people using your product and hear feedback and ask questions.
 Access is just available to staff.